phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 ### Coding, Web Development

-Every programming language has a suite of command line tools to help you code, performing tasks like compiling or optimizing code, linting it for problems, quickly scaffolding out project templates.
-Languages also usually come with a builtin <abbr title="Read-Eval-Print Loop">REPL</abbr> which is a sort of CLI for the language itself, letting you write code one line at a time to learn or test.
+Every programming language has a suite of command line tools to help you code, performing tasks like compiling or optimizing code, "linting" it to detect potential problems, and quickly scaffolding out project templates.
+Languages also come with a builtin <abbr title="Read-Eval-Print Loop">REPL</abbr> which is a sort of CLI for the language itself, letting you write code one line at a time to learn or test.

 When I use Python on a project, I use `pipenv` to manage my python version and dependencies.
 The popular Django website framework has its own command-line interface.

-Similarly, Ruby projects can use `bundler` and `rbenv` to manage dependencies and ruby versions respectively.
+Similarly, Ruby projects can use `rbenv` and `bundler` to manage ruby versions and dependencies respectively.

 When I'm writing JavaScript, or honestly even web projects that do not really involve JS, I always end up using `node`, `npm`, and a suite of related tools. `npm` not only manages dependencies but also lets you define custom scripts in its package.json configuration file. `gulp` is my processing/build tool of choice but `grunt` used to be (and yes I find it funny that `node` developers are writing generations of tools named after unflattering bodily sounds).